California Domestic Violence Prevention Act, Family Code Section 6200-Protection for Families and Victims of Abuse

 - Any other person related by consanguinity or affinity within the second degree.

-Domestic Violence occurs when there is abuse between person with the above-type of relationship, which are spelled out under California Domestic Violence laws.
+Domestic Violence occurs when there is abuse between persons with the above-type of relationship, which are spelled out under California Domestic Violence laws.

 Domestic Violence Abuse Under the Law in California